Puente la Reina

 The name Eunate (in Basque for “a hundred doors”) refers to the many arches of this octagonal Romanesque monastery.
 This monastery was built between the mid-12th and early 13th centuries.
 Its origins are still not entirely clear today.
 However, this temple shows few similarities with the usual Romanesque style.

 The theory that has received the most attention about the origins of this temple is that it was built as a pilgrim hospital.
-This was built on behalf of Sancho VI, called the Wise, at the request of his wife.
+This was built on behalf of Sancho VI, called “the Wise”, at the request of his wife.
 Her remains were found in the monastery.

 Eunate's ritual